 All About Australia

-Spanning less than 7.7 million square kilometres, Australia is the smallest continent in the world, despite being referred to by some as the “big island”.
+Spanning less than 7.7 million square kilometers, Australia is the smallest continent in the world, despite being referred to by some as the “big island”.
 Australia is located south of the equator and is bordered by the Indian Ocean and the Pacific Ocean.
 Thanks to this southern location in relation to Europe, the Middle East, North America and most of Asia, Australia is almost universally known as “the land Down Under”.

 The country is made up of states and territories.
 The states on the Australian mainland include New South Wales, Queensland, South Australia, Victoria and Western Australia, while Tasmania is the only state which resides away from the rest of the country, across what’s known as Bass Strait.

 The territories within the country include the Northern Territory and the Australian Capital Territory, which is home to the Australian capital city of Canberra.
 Other well-known cities in Australia include Sydney which is located in New South Wales, Melbourne which is located in Victoria, and Brisbane which is located in Queensland.